-As we push deeper into 2020, we’ve seen Apple and retailers offers deals on these devices and others.
-The iPhone XS, iPhone XS Max, and iPhone XR from 2018 are still fairly expensive, but price cuts and trade-ins can save you quite a bit of cash on the former flagships.
+As we push deeper into 2020 we’ve seen Apple and retailers offer a bunch of great deals on the iPhone 11 series.
+The iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max are still pretty expensive, but price drops and trade-ins can save you a lot of cash on the company’s former flagships.

 - Fully unlocked and compatible with any carrier of choice (e.g. AT&T, T-Mobile, Sprint, Verizon, US-Cellular, Cricket, Metro, etc.).